 The following books were authored or edited by William & Mary faculty members and published in 2018.
-Books are listed in alphabetical order within the following categories: arts & sciences and law.
+Books are listed in alphabetical order within the following categories: arts & sciences, business and law.
 Additional categories may be added throughout the year as more books are published.
 The information contained herein was submitted by the authors.
 Additional books may be submitted via this online form. - Ed.

 By Robert Trent Vinson, Associate Professor of History